 50 Mexican Spanish Slang Phrases You'll Hear Every Day

-The expressions, fillers, and slang that make you sound like a local — not a tourist reading from a phrasebook.
+The expressions, fillers, and slang that make you sound like a local, not a tourist reading from a phrasebook.
+Learn the situation, not the word list: hear the moment, react like a Mexican would.

 PalabraFlow app showing Mexican Spanish slang phrase with audio pronunciation